joomcode/e2ed/README.md

 the page is stable for the specified time in millisecond, and only after that it will consider the page loaded.
 This parameter can be overridden on a specific page instance.

-`printTestLogsInConsole: boolean`: if true, print test logs to the console (literally in console.log).
+`printLogsInConsole: boolean`: if true, print pack logs to the console (literally in console.log).

 `reportFileName: string | null`: the name of the file under which, after running the tests, the HTML report will be saved in the `autotests/reports` directory, for example, `report.html`.